 For me, Tilex Professional Mildew Remover has worked the best.
 You can get it at Home Depot.
 Regular Tilex just doesn't seem to work as well.

 To help prevent mildew in the a shower/tub area, figure a way to keep the wet shower curtain pinned away from the side of the tub.
 My shower curtain has small suction cups on the ends so I stick each side to the shower wall.
-This holds the shower curtain away from the sides of the tub.
-The side of the tub and the shower curtain will dry faster which helps prevent mildew.

 The shower curtain I had before did not have suction cups on the shower curtain so I rigged one side of the curtain by using a clothes pin and pinned it to a mesh shower pocketed bag that is hung on the back wall of the tub for our shampoos and bath products.